aink99/chef_doc/README.md

  Knife and berks
 ================

-Knife ssh gets is information from chef server, when the secure bit it set to on the node, you need an extra attribute.
-This is in order to make it harder for the attacker in case you chef server get comprise.
-Ex: you need to specify -a ipaddress. ohai gathers the info IP , number of CPU and sends it to the chef server so it can be used .For example  the platform
+Knife ssh gets it's information from chef server.
+When the secure bit it set to on the node, you need to add an extra attribute.
+This is in order to make it harder for the attacker in case you chef server get compromise.
+For example,  you need to specify -a ipaddress. ohai gathers info such has IP , number of CPU and sends it to the chef server.
+Example the platform

 	chartrse@rtxchwk01 fai_linux_patch]$ ohai |grep -i '"platform":'
 	[2018-10-26T15:59:12-05:00] INFO: The plugin path /etc/chef/ohai/plugins does not exist.
 Skipping...